 Unlike most other plugins, Groundhog also attempts to provide comprehensive background information about how to use its own components, and how to use computational design methods in landscape architecture more broadly.
 To this end, it contains a range of documentation (by way of this website) in the form of articles and reference models/definitions.

 Most of the functionality and documentation provided here is not at the bleeding-edge of computational design practice.
 However, while there are plenty of researchers, practices, and schools that are pushing the limits of design technology in our discipline there are few open, detailed, and accessible guides for understanding how they are doing so.
 Moreover, almost all online resources for learning Grasshopper assume architectural intent and impart skills or techniques that are poorly-suited to the design of landscapes.
 Groundhog aims to address this gap and provide capabilities alongside an understanding of what computation is, how it works, and where it can be useful in landscape architecture.

 Philip Belesky is an Associate Lecturer and PhD candidate in the Landscape Architecture program at RMIT University in Melbourne, Australia.
 He has previously worked as a programmer and computational designer.
 His current research explores the use of computational methods and tooling to design landscape systems — more information available at philipbelesky.com.

 Support requests, bug reports, feature suggestions and other plugin-related communications can be made as outlined on the plugin page.
 For other matters please email me using at email@example.com.

 See the CONTRIBUTING.md file on Github for information on how to help contribute to the project.
-Further details are provided there, but note that pull requests are welcome, along with improvements to the example files and documentation that define this website.
+Pull requests are welcome for both the plugin code and to the example files and documentation that define this website.

 License and Use